 ...
 A bit of advice ...

-As I say, shooting waves is an art in itself and is something my Cornish Seascape Workshops can focus upon.
-So if you'd like to learn more about coastal approach, settings selection, light influences, shooting angles and advanced image processing techniques, check out my workshops section and get in touch.
+Shooting waves is amongst the disciplines my Cornish Seascape Workshops focus on.
+So if you would like to learn more about coastal approach, camera settings selection, light influences, shooting angles and image processing techniques, check out my workshops section and get in touch.